1893 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The 1893 Indian Head Penny exists in three distinct categories, each commanding different market premiums based on strike type and preservation characteristics.

-- 1893 No Mint Mark Indian Head Penny – Regular circulation strikes with color-dependent valuations.
+• 1893 No Mint Mark Indian Head Penny – Regular circulation strikes with color-dependent valuations (BN, RB, or RD).

-- 1893 Proof Indian Head Penny – Specially struck collector pieces from polished dies.
+• 1893 Proof Indian Head Penny – Specially struck collector pieces from polished dies, with mirror-like fields.

-- 1893 CAM Indian Head Penny – Cameo proofs featuring mirror fields and frosted devices.
+• 1893 CAM Indian Head Penny – Cameo proofs featuring contrasting mirror fields and frosted devices, the rarest and most visually dramatic category.

 Color designation plays a critical role across all categories.
-Red examples consistently outperform brown specimens at equivalent grades, while red-brown pieces occupy the middle ground.
+Red (RD) examples consistently outperform Brown (BN) specimens at equivalent grades — a full Red example in MS65 can be worth three times more than a Brown example in the same grade.
+Red-Brown (RB) pieces occupy the middle ground.

 Proof strikes represent deliberate collector production rather than commercial release.
 These received careful handling from inception, resulting in superior survival quality compared to circulation counterparts.